core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 response is cbor
 -->

-A client can update the configuration of a topic by submitting the representation of the updated topic configuration (see Section 3.1.3) in a PUT or POST request to the topic URI.
+A client can update the configuration of a topic by submitting the representation of the updated topic  (see Section 3.1.3) in a PUT or POST request to the topic URI.
 Any existing properties in the configuration are overwritten by this update.

 <!-- TBD details need to be added once the configuration resource structure is defined-->